RebeccaTamachiro/RebeccaTamachiro/README.md

 I am currently focussed on improving my Technical Communication skills and maintaing familiriaty with stack I have already been introduced to - HTML, CSS, JS, React.

-Having had contact with some development processes, I find the concept of **Docs-as-Code** very interesting and I also like the **Diátaxis framework** for the approach and structuring of user documentation.
+Having had contact with some development processes, I enjoy following a **Docs-as-Code** approach and I also like the **Diátaxis framework** for content structuring in user documentation.

-I have recently joined the Product Content Experience team at **Cloudflare**.

 ##
 <p align="center">